typhonjs/typhonjs-overview/README.md

    - [typhonjs-npm-build-test](https://github.com/typhonjs-node-npm-scripts/typhonjs-npm-build-test) - Provides a unified set of NPM scripts and dependencies for building and testing ES6+ NPM modules for TyphonJS and beyond.
    - [typhonjs-npm-scripts-build-babel](https://github.com/typhonjs-node-npm-scripts/typhonjs-npm-scripts-build-babel) - Provides NPM scripts for building ES6+ projects using Babel for all TyphonJS NPM modules and beyond.
    - [typhonjs-npm-scripts-publish](https://github.com/typhonjs-node-npm-scripts/typhonjs-npm-scripts-publish) - Provides NPM scripts for pre-publish & publish actions for TyphonJS NPM modules and beyond.
+   - [typhonjs-npm-scripts-runner](https://github.com/typhonjs-node-npm-scripts/typhonjs-npm-scripts-runner) - Provides an NPM module and script which will load a JSON file searching for an Array entry then executes the scripts.
    - [typhonjs-npm-scripts-test-mocha](https://github.com/typhonjs-node-npm-scripts/typhonjs-npm-scripts-test-mocha) - Provides NPM scripts for testing projects using Istanbul & Mocha for all TyphonJS NPM modules and beyond.

 [typhonjs-node-scm](https://github.com/typhonjs-node-scm) - Provides utility NPM modules for interfacing with source code management systems.